xiaominlin/xiaominlin.github.io/index.md

 <span style="color:red">News!</span>

-03/2023: We submiited a paper to  [Maryland Robotics Center Postdoctoral Fellowship](https://robotics.umd.edu/education/postdoctoral-fellowship-program-0) at the Institute for Systems Research (ISR), University of Maryland, 2022-2023.
+02/10/2023: We submiited a paper to  [Robotics: Science and Systems Jul 10 – Jul 14, 2023, Daegu, Republic of Koreap](https://roboticsconference.org/).
+Details of the paper will be avaiable soon.

-06/30/2021: Our paper <span style="color:red">[Contrastively Learning Visual Attention as Affordance Cues from Demonstrations for Robotic Grasping](https://arxiv.org/abs/2104.00878){:target="_blank"}</span> is accecped by IROS 2021.
+1/16/2023: Our paper <span style="color:red">[Oysternet: Enhanced oyster detection using simulation](https://arxiv.org/pdf/2209.08176.pdf){:target="_blank"}</span> is accecped by ICRA 2023.
 Thanks to my collaborators!

-04/30/2021: I am awarded the CIDSE Doctoral Fellowship by ASU.

-03/2020 - 08/2020: Worked as a robotics research intern at ABB, Raleigh advised by Dr. Jianjun Wang.
+11/15/202: Our paper <span style="color:red">[SeaDroneSim: Simulation of Aerial Images for Detection of Objects Above Water](https://openaccess.thecvf.com/content/WACV2023W/MaCVi/papers/Lin_SeaDroneSim_Simulation_of_Aerial_Images_for_Detection_of_Objects_Above_WACVW_2023_paper.pdf){:target="_blank"}</span> is accecped by WACV 2023.
+Thanks to my collaborators!

 # <a name="publications"></a>Publications